cseas/blog/docs/posts/array-reduce.md

 ];
 ```

-The problem is to get all the index positions of the array where a key is equal to a particular value.
+The requirement is to get all the index positions of the array where a key is equal to a particular value.
 For example, we'd like to get all the indexes where the key `a` is `true`.

 This can be done in TypeScript with `Array.prototype.reduce()` as follows: